sshushliapin/Sitecore.FakeDb/README.md

     // to CustomData["Product"] property only when the CustomData["ProductId"] is "1"
     string productId = "1";

-    // configure a pipeline watcher to expect a pipeline call db.PipelineWatcher
+    // configure a pipeline watcher to expect a pipeline call where the args custom data contains
+    // ProductId.
+Once the args received the pipeline result is set into Product custom data property db.PipelineWatcher
       .WhenCall("findProductById")
       .WithArgs(a => a.CustomData["ProductId"].Equals(productId))